How does the DML differ from a PhD?

 2. The DML has a special emphasis on teaching (language, literature, civilization, linguistics).

-3. The DML research thesis is written in language.
+3. The DML dissertation is written in the principal DML language (not English).

 These elements make the DML an excellent alternative to the PhD for students who want to complete a rigorous study program that combines intensive language study with advanced graduate course work (ideal for students who work full-time during the normal academic year), and for students who want to focus on teaching in secondary and higher education, or on educational administration.